Thursday, 26 October 2017

 What are these various events?
 Are they constitutive of consciousness?

 If so, does that mean that these brain events are consciousness?
 Or do they simply underpin consciousness?
 If this is all about brain events, processes, functions, behaviour, etc., then many would argue that Dennett simply isn't talking about consciousness.
 He's talking about, well, brain events, functions...
-Nonetheless, A Dennettian may simply reply by saying that such people are – again! - simply begging the question against.
+Nonetheless, A Dennettian may simply reply by saying that such people are – again! - simply begging the question against his position.
 That is:

 Why are you simply assuming that brain-events, functions, processes, behaviour/action, etc. can't be – or aren't – constitutive (or examples) of consciousness?